 4. EAS relocation:

+Under certain circumstances, it is necessary to relocate an EAS instance to a different edge location.
+In such cases, it may also be necessary to relocate the application context currently associated with the EAS instance in order to support service continuity.

+The EAS relocation procedure may be triggered for any of the following reasons:

+- UE mobility, including predictive or expected UE mobility.

+- Overload situations in the EAS instance or in the Edge DN.

+- Maintenance aspects, such as graceful shutdown of an EAS instance.

+- Temporal edge resource requirements, for example the application needs an EAS instance with a new capability not available in the current one.

+Three roles are defined in the context of EAS relocation:

 - The detection entity role can be potentially performed by the Application Client (AC), the Edge Enabler Client (EEC), an Edge Enabler Server (EES) and/or an Edge Application Server (EAS).

 - A decision-making entity determines that application context relocation is required and instructs the execution entity to perform application context transfer.